midtown-ai/www/docs/glossary/t.md

  See also [T], [Emergent Ability], [FANToM Benchmark], [GPT Model], [Large Language Model]

-## Time-Series Predictive Analysis

- `~ look at a sequence of elements/images, find the next element/image = time series representation`.
-For example, music can be represented with a time series.
-In this approach, music is represented as time-series data, where each note is based on the previous notes.

- See also [T], [Autoregressive Model]

 ## Thresholding

  ~ using a discriminatory threshold for separation